 Maureen has been recognized regionally and nationally for her TDM expertise and leadership.
 Most recently, Maureen was recognized in Montco Today’s Inaugural 2021 Class of Millennial Superstars.
 Montco Today received approximately 270 nominations that highlighted the achievements of local millennials who are breaking down walls, shattering expectations, and doing remarkable work in their profession or community.
 Maureen also received the region’s first Excellence in Infrastructure Award from the Tri-County Area Chamber of Commerce.
 Maureen has also been recognized with the TDM Leadership Award, Emerging Leader in TDM, and 40 under 40 recipients from the National Association for Commuter Transportation.

-Continuing Maureen’s national involvement, she currently is serving on the Association for Commuter Transportation’s Technology & Innovation Council as Vice Chair.
+Continuing Maureen’s national involvement, she currently is serving as the Chair of the Association for Commuter Transportation’s Technology & Innovation Council.
 Maureen previously served on the National Executive Committee as Secretary for the board, as the Chair of ACT National’s Membership Committee, and ACT National’s TMA Council Chair for 5 years.
 Under her leadership, there was more participation in meetings, as well as record attendance at relevant ACT events and TMAs joining ACT National.
 Maureen also helped to facilitate the production of the first-ever TMA white paper.
 Maureen also serves on the Main Line Chamber of Commerce Government Affairs Committee.

 Maureen has also spoke as a TDM expert and/or been involved in the planning and development of national conferences: